 The board is responsible for helping us set our long-term strategy and ensuring that Gingerbread’s operations and governance comply with our charitable aims and regulatory requirements.

-Currently, Jasmin works freelance as an education consultant.
-She is a former deputy headteacher and also advises on various public sector panels.
-Jasmin aims to work with Gingerbread in campaigning and helping us further our goals.
-As a single parent herself and a foster carer, she loves spending time with her family who keep her on her toes!
+A former deputy headteacher, Jasmin currently works as a freelance education consultant and advises on various public sector panels.
+Jasmin aims to work with Gingerbread in campaigning and helping us to further our goals.
+As a single parent herself and a foster carer, she loves spending time with her family, who keep her on her toes!

-Jasmin has known about Gingerbread’s journey since being a student, and knows about its community and our journey and ambitions.
+Jasmin has known about Gingerbread’s journey since she was a student and is well-versed in our community, journey and ambitions.

 Jake has extensive business, integrated marketing and digital experience across the B2B and B2C spectrum in various commercial and strategy leadership roles.
-This spans the big networks Omnicom and LBi, the micro B2B network gyro and MD of independent boutique service design consultancy, we are experience.
+This spans large networks such as Omnicom and LBi, the micro B2B network gyro and MD of independent boutique service design consultancy, WEA.